Synectics

 • Define the word(s): Use a dictionary or other standard source to define each word, concept, or theme.
 I prefer an unabridged dictionary for more detailed definitions.

-See Try it, it works for a word list and suggestions.
+See Try it, it works for a word list and suggestions on "being part of it" or on tolerance.
 This process works with a multitude of content areas.

 To ensure a fresh view generate each of the following lists separately, put the current list away, and start the next list after a break of at least five to ten minutes.
 If time permits longer breaks yield more beneficial results.